dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ------------------------------

 ## Types of software
 Software is distributed in different forms.
-Each way has its own expections on regards to payment, redistribution and user's rights.
+Each way has its own expectations on regards to payment, redistribution and user's rights.

 We can divide software in some of the following categories:

 * **Commercial software**
-Individuals or companies develope commercial software with the intention of selling it for a profit.
+Individuals or companies develop commercial software with the intention of selling it for a profit.
 Commercial software source code is usually kept secret.
 Redistribution or copying of commercial software is generally illegal.
 Microsoft Windows and Microsoft Office are examples of commercial software.

 * **Shareware software**
 Shareware software is very similar to commercial software.
 It is also copyrighted and the developer asks for payment.
 The main difference is the way it is distributed.
 You are allowed to try the software for free for a period of time, and even copy it, as long as after a the trial period expires you buy a license and don't distribute the licensed version.
 Shareware was very popular in the 1990's.